HarvardMapCollection/tutorials/census/do-i-need-data/index.md

-# How to Decide If I Need Geospatial Data
+# Do I need to download census data?

 Deciding whether you need to download and process geospatial data is a good first step for your mapping project.